KosumovicDenis/Sites/README.md

 # Some Css/Js Animations.

-Hi, in this repository you can find some animations made with css and js.
+A collation of animations and effetcs made with html, css and js.

-<p>Examples:</p>
+## What can you find?

+Some example of what type of effetcs are here:

 <ul>
  <li>Particles</li>
  <li>Parallax</li>